Ashampoo/kim/README.md

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * HEIC files are only tested for iPhone SE 3 & Samsung Galaxy S21.

-## Regarding HEIC patents
+## Regarding HEIC

-When handling ISO base media file format (ISOBMFF) files like HEIC, our adherence to the EIC/ISO 14496-12 specification ensures freedom from patent issues, as the relevant patents for ISOBMFF have expired (older than 20 years), making the format public domain.
+When handling ISO base media file format (ISOBMFF) files like HEIC, our adherence to the EIC/ISO 14496-12 specification.

 For example we intentionally omit certain features specified in the HEIC standard, such as image size ("ispe") and rotation ("irot"), to steer clear